 Much like progressive profiling, “smart content” is content that is targeted intelligently to different customers, depending on what they have viewed or read on your website before.
 If you have an individual in the middle of the sales funnel, you are going to want to feed him/her much different content than someone who is in the initial stages of the buying cycle.
 Smart content takes hyper-personalization to another level and allows you to create “smart lists” which recognize your own brands' lifecycle stages, and where each visitor, prospect, lead, or customer falls in that funnel.

-Though there was quite a few questions to ask for website redesign we left off, we tried to answer some of the most difficult ones, as well as the ones we see our customers having issues with whenever they are going through a website redesign.
+Though there were quite a few questions to ask for website redesign we left off, we tried to answer some of the most difficult ones, as well as the ones we see our customers having issues with whenever they are going through a website redesign.
 And though it might seem like a lot of work, the real battle begins once your website has been launched and you can truly see how your customers interact with it.
 The reality is that the work never stops when it comes to your website.
 If you aren’t continually optimizing, updating, and trying something new, you’re either coasting into failure or rapidly descending into demise.